predsci/PsiPy/docs/guide/tracing.rst

 .. code-block:: python

-  from psipy.visualization.pyvista import MASPlotter
+  from psipy.visualization.pyvista import PyvistaPlotter

-  plotter = MASPlotter(model)
+  plotter = PyvistaPlotter(model)

 Once we have a plotter, we can add field lines to it.
 In this example we'll colour the field lines by their polarity near the inner boundary of the